Live2D/CubismNativeSamples/Samples/Metal/README.md

 Running the script in the `script` directory will generate a CMake deliverable in the `build` directory.

-You can choose between iOS and Mac Catalyst when running the script.
+You can choose between iOS, iOS Simulator, or Mac Catalyst when running the script.

 | Script name | Product |
 | --- | --- |
 | `proj_xcode` | Xcode project |

+Follow the steps below when building for iOS Simulator on a Mac with Apple silicon.

+1. Change the description of XCode's `Project Settings - TARGETS - Demo` and `Framework`'s `Build Settings - Architectures - Architectures` according to the execution environment.

 Follow the steps below when building for Mac Catalyst.